 How to Deal with Workplace Bullies

-Another Workplace Bullying Institutefound that 62% of the respondents reported having no such policy at their workplace.
+Another Workplace Bullying Institute survey found that 62% of the respondents reported having no such policy at their workplace.
 Before you can hold somebody accountable, there must be a policy in place since federal and state laws generally don’t mention workplace bullying unless it falls under anti-harassment law.
 The policy should provide a definition of bullying and address how employees should and shouldn’t act.
-In addition, it should layout reporting procedures and company actions. to read an example policy.
+In addition, it should lay out reporting procedures and company actions.

 RELATED: How to Create an Employee Handbook

-Nobody wants to sit through training like this but by addressing the subject, you’re not only putting people on notice, you’re also helping to protect yourself from possible litigation.
+Nobody wants to sit through training like this, but by addressing the subject, you’re both putting people on notice and helping to protect yourself from possible litigation.
 And some older employees, used to how things used to be, may need some education on the modern office environment.
 The Workplace Bullying Institute has resources available to help with training.

 Tell all your employees that you want to know if they are a victim of or witness bullying.
-No report is too small and if found to be true, swift action will be taken.
-Also let them know that all reports will remain anonymous and investigated fully.
+No report is too small and, if found to be true, swift action will be taken.
+Also, let them know that all reports will remain anonymous and be investigated fully.

 RELATED: Verbal Abuse and Workplace Violence

 All the policies, training, and warnings mean nothing if there’s no concrete action taken when bullying exists.
-Regardless of how well-liked, high performing, or important the person is, action must be taken, even if that means the person is let go.
-Company culture and employee safety is always more important than an individual.
+Regardless of how well-liked, high-performing, or important the person is, action must be taken, even if that means the person is let go.
+Company culture and employee safety are always more important than an individual.
 If people report bullying and notice no action being taken, they won’t bother taking the chance again.

 In general, you shouldn’t address incidents publically.
 Handle them with the parties involved.
 You will set the best example by being responsive rather than having an employee meeting about it.

-Every company and organization has talkers and gossipers but doing your best to encourage employees to talk to management instead of complain to each other will help to reinforce positive company culture and make bullies feel like outcasts.
+Every company and organization has talkers and gossipers, but doing your best to encourage employees to talk to management instead of complaining to each other will help to reinforce positive company culture and make bullies feel like outcasts.
 The better your culture, the less audience a bully has and the more likely people are to report the person.

 If we’re not honest, we can’t fix the problem.
 Maybe the bully is you.
 Maybe what you think is funny is actually hurting somebody else.
 Or maybe the stress of being a business owner sometimes comes out as anger toward employees.